-Healthy omega-6 fatty acids have been linked to a reduction in overall inflammation positively affecting those that suffer from nerve pain, rheumatoid arthritis, and ADHD, as well as improved heart health, reduced high blood pressure, and healthier bones.
-Yet, omega-6 fatty acids are derived from many processed foods via harmful vegetable oils and, while the right amount of omega-6 fatty acid is safe, too much can be detrimental to your health.
-The Arthritis Foundation purports that omega-6 fatty acids may be linked to increased inflammation, while the Mayo Clinic suggests that they could be linked to increased risk of heart disease.
+Healthy omega-6 fatty acids have been linked to a reduction in overall inflammation, positively affecting those that suffer from nerve pain, rheumatoid arthritis, and ADHD, as well as improved heart health, reduced high blood pressure, and healthier bones.
+Yet, omega-6 fatty acids are derived from many processed foods via harmful vegetable oils, and while the right amount of omega-6 fatty acid is safe, too much can be detrimental to your health.
+The Arthritis Foundation purports that omega-6 fatty acids may be linked to increased inflammation, while the Mayo Clinic suggests that they could be linked to an increased risk of heart disease.

 So, how do you get the right amount from the healthiest sources?

-This essential fatty acid is so prevalent in our diet due to the fact that there are small amounts in many products that are used in everyday life, such as processed food items.
-Healthy omega-6 can be found from linolenic acids found in “leafy vegetables, seeds, nut, [and] grains,” while negative omega-6 is found in vegetable oils.
+This essential fatty acid is so prevalent in our diet because there are small amounts in many products that are used in everyday life, such as processed food items.
+Healthy omega-6 can be found in linolenic acids found in “leafy vegetables, seeds, nut, [and] grains,” while negative omega-6 is found in vegetable oils.
 While some oils are safe for consumption — such as sesame, olive oil, coconut, peanut oil, and palm oil — others have been shown to promote harmful side effects, such as corn, sunflower, soybean, cottonseed, safflower, and canola.

-Omega-6 derived from the gamma-linolenic acid (GLA) is a lot harder to get your hands on.
+Omega-6 derived from gamma-linolenic acid (GLA) is a lot harder to get your hands on.
 This acid is found in “rare oils such as black currant, borage, and hemp oils,” as well as trace amounts in evening primrose oils.
-These oils can be purchased easily online, such as this Nature’s Way EFAGold Borage, Cold Pressed Oil supplement, or at your local health food grocer.
-Depending on age and gender, it’s recommended to consume between 12 and 17 grams of omega-6 fatty acids on a daily basis.
+These oils can be purchased easily online, such as this Nature’s Way EFAGold Borage, Cold-Pressed Oil supplement, or at your local health food grocer.
+Depending on age and gender, it’s recommended to consume between 12 and 17 grams of omega-6 fatty acids daily.
 Once again, make sure to speak with your medical professional before taking supplements or changing your diet.